cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Elements received from a peer MUST be checked by a proper implementation of the scalar_mult_vfy methods.
 Failure to properly validate group elements can lead to trivial attacks.

 Secret scalars ya and yb MUST NOT be reused.
-Session id values sid SHOULD NOT be reused.
+Values for sid SHOULD NOT be reused as the composability guarantees of the simulation-based proof rely on uniqueness of session ids {{CPacePaper}}.

 CPace was not originally meant to be used in conjunction with servers supporting several users and, thus